Date:

 William Rankin, Assistant Professor of the History of Science, Yale University

-For most of the twentieth century, maps were indispensable to governments’ understanding, management, and defense of territory, but by century’s end, a decisive transition occurred toward electronic navigation systems.
+to governments’ understanding, management, and defense of territory, but by century’s end, a decisive transition occurred toward electronic navigation systems.
 William Rankin, author of After the Map: Cartography, Navigation, and the Transformation of Territory in the Twentieth Century, argues that this shift radically changed our experience of geographic space, from the bird’s- eye view of the map to the embedded subjectivity of GPS.
 The adoption of radionavigation offers crucial insight into the history of twentieth-century territoriality and the broad geopolitical shift from internationalism to globalization.

 Free event parking at 52 Oxford Street Garage.